11/05/2024

 He’s been convicted on 34 felony counts of falsifying business records, forced to pay $25 million to settle a lawsuit over defrauding financially-strapped students of Trump University, found to be an adjudicated rapist by the judge in the E. Jean Carroll sexual assault case and ordered to pay more than $450 million in fines for bank and tax fraud.
 Meanwhile, he is facing charges for intentionally refusing to return top-secret documents which he improperly stored and shared at his properties in Florida and New Jersey.
 Worst of all, he is under investigation for his actions on January 6 (a date, which like 9/11, needs no year to denote its infamy), where at best he turned a blind eye as his supporters sought to stop the legal process of certifying a presidential election, people he now seeks to lionize (I strongly recommend you watch this video beginning around the 26:20 mark through the moment Ashli Babbit gets shot at 28:35 and determine for yourself if she deserves Donald Trump’s praise as a “Great Patriot”).

 Please note that everything in the preceding paragraph transpired after Donald Trump took office as president.
 His legal troubles stretch back decades before, beginning with the federal case over racial discrimination against he and his father in 1973.
 The apple does not fall far from the tree and his is a long history of disreputable behavior.
 Also note that none of the above is opinion.
-It is all documented fact.
+These indictments of his character are all documented fact.

 I could go on, but at this point he has disqualified himself from my consideration.
-I would love for people to convince me otherwise, as long as they are committed to facts in refuting the points above.
+I would love for people to convince me otherwise, as long as they are committed to facts and evidence in proving these are not reflections of his true character.

 Intellect